Vertical Divider

 Lab alumni:

-Sydni Joubran, M.S., now a research assistant at the New Iberia Research Center Erin Arnold, former lab manager, now a biologist at the U.S. Fish & Wildlife Service Undergraduates: Jeanette Calarco, now a PhD student at the University of South Florida Rebecca Harripersaud Charné Hill, now a medical laboratory science student, Franciscan Missionaries of Our Lady Univ.
+Anna Jackson, M.S., now lab manager for Kartzinel lab at Brown University Sydni Joubran, M.S., now a research assistant at the New Iberia Research Center Erin Arnold, former lab manager, now a biologist at the U.S. Fish & Wildlife Service Undergraduates: Jeanette Calarco, now a PhD student at the University of South Florida Rebecca Harripersaud Charné Hill, now a medical laboratory science student, Franciscan Missionaries of Our Lady Univ.
 Chadwick Kaufman Jeanette Miller, now a PhD student at Vanderbilt University Brenden Scott, now a research assistant at San Diego Zoo |